-If the engine shows no sign of starting after two 15second periods of cranking with the accelerator pedal held to the floor, the "Normal Starting" procedure should be repeated.
+If the engine shows no sign of starting after a 10 second period of engine cranking with the accelerator pedal held to the floor, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure.

 After Starting

 The idle speed is controlled automatically and it will decrease as the engine warms up.